keen/col/mut-priority-queue

 Source

-mut-priority-queue[k, v] record (has private fields)
+mut-priority-queue[k, v] record mut (has private fields)

 Mutable priority queue.